avabellaw/crystal-clear-opticians/readme.md

 ### Known Bugs

 * One user experience issue I haven't overcome is allowing touchscreen users to click the dropdown button to go to the main page instead of skipping to sections within them.
-Eg. going to the about page instead of the about section of the the about page.
+Eg. going to the about page instead of the location section of the the about page.
 * Devices with a width under 250px begin to distort the webpage, however, this accounts for a minuscule percentage of users browsing the internet.

 ### Deployment